laurabondor/MeetingScheduler/README.md

 4. Export/Import Functionality:

-+Users can export and import meeting data to/from a chosen standard calendar format.
++ Users can export and import meeting data to/from a chosen standard calendar format.
-+The export/import functionality is implemented exclusively for a single calendar format to maintain simplicity.
++ The export/import functionality is implemented exclusively for a single calendar format to maintain simplicity.

 Example commands in the interactive menu:
 ```